Adults with Autism

 An unprecedented number of families will soon watch their children with autism leave school and flood the adult disability system.
-These children, the first wave of the so-called "autism epidemic," will enter a disability support system already under strain, according to a journal paper co-authored by Peter F. Gerhardt, Ed.D.,chair of the Organization for Autism Research's Scientific Council.
+These children, the first wave of the so-called "autism epidemic," will enter a disability system already under strain, according to a journal paper.
 The influx represents a "looming crisis of unprecedented magnitude for adults with autism, their families, and the ill-prepared and underfunded adult service system charged with meeting their needs," the paper said.
-Many adults with disabilities are already on long waiting lists for housing services.
+What will happen next?

 The Changing Employment Scene for Individuals with Autism Spectrum Disorder

 Despite the challenges of finding and sustaining employment, transition services and better workplace supports are opening up more job opportunities for those on the spectrum.
 Advocates also urge individuals to prepare for careers right from high school, and train for the job interview process.
 Once on the job, some organizations are offering visual instructions and other measures to help them.

 Adult Employment: Strangers in a Strange Land